Tools and Materials

 - Hemlock, fir and pine are suitable materials for raised beds but aren’t very long lasting.

-Compared to untreated wood, pressure-treated lumber lasts longer and is available at a comparable cost.
-Some types are specifically treated for ground contact.
-But keep in mind that even water-based treatments, such as ACQ, contain the fungicide and pesticide necessary to make it effective.
-Here are some practices that may address concerns about using it in raised beds.
+Pressure treated lumber lasts longer than untreated wood and is available at a comparable cost.
+Some types are also specifically treated for ground contact.
+But keep in mind that even water-based treatments, such as ACQ, contain the fungicide and pesticide necessary to make them effective.
+Here are some practices that may address concerns about using treated lumber in raised beds.

 - Let the wood dry before using it.
 It can take six months or longer for treated lumber to dry.
 You can then either paint it, seal it or choose to use it as is.